 The New Orleans Abortion Fund has steadily grown in its staffing and program capacity with generous support from the Packard Foundation.
 This includes the development of a clinic escort committee, initially started in the summer of 2014 when Operation Save America descended onto New Orleans to harass clinic patients.
 With the help of Feminist Majority Foundation, NOAF trained clinic escorts and legal observers to protect clinics.
 In 2014, the Fund hired an intake coordinator to hold monthly intake committee meetings, train intake members, and coordinate pledges with our partner clinics.
 In January 2016, the Fund hired its first executive director and a clinic escort coordinator in June.
 Of course, the majority of the Fund’s work continues to be done by volunteer members who generously give of their time, support and money to fulfill the organization’s mission.

-The Fund would like to acknowledge founding board members Amy Irvin, Jessie Nieblas, and Jessica Kincman, as well as past and current board members Bethany VanKampen, Sylvia Cochran and Jackie Krugler.
+The Fund would like to acknowledge founding board members Amy Irvin, Jessie Nieblas, and Jessica Kincman, as well as past and current board members Bethany VanKampen, Sylvia Cochran, Jackie Krugler, Jules Richelson, Mike Stagg and Maria Wickstrom.
 The work of the intake committee could not have been accomplished without intake coordinators Lamia AbiSamra, Marlo Barrera and Catherine “Cat” Patteson.
-Finally, long-time supporter Winter Randall joins the Fund as its first clinic escort coordinator.
+Finally, long-time supporter Winter Randall served as the Fund's first clinic escort coordinator; the position is now held by Olivia Anderson.
 Amy Irvin serves as the executive director.